ai-aimbot/AIMr/README.md

 - Create EXE's for no install running
 - Fully make ESP
 - Make a GUI
-- Add options for the blocked detection areas
 - Make a full tutorial and explain everything
-- Reupload new versions to repo

 # How to